andrewcbuensalida/django-python-pyshop-mosh/readme.md

 buildspec is for code build
 appspec is for code deploy
 didnt work, so workflow would be push master to github, then ssh into ec2, then pull.

+about git
+there are the local branches, then tracking branches which are proxies for remote(upstream) branches but saved on local machine, when a remote branch is edited, these tracking branches arent automatically updated. youd have to do git remote update. git fetch is basically git remote update but just for one tracking branch. when on a local branch linked , doing git pull automatically knows which remote repo to pull from, then merges the tracking branch with the local branch. to check what local branches are tracking what upstream branches, git branch -vv git branch -a to see local and remote branches to make a local branch track a remote branch, checkout that local branch, then git checkout --track remotes/pyshop/<branch>
+origin is the remote github url